andrew207/splunk/README.md

 # Known Issues

-`Unable to run apps that contain binary modular inputs (like Splunk_TA_Stream) when my $SPLUNK_HOME/etc/apps directory is a volume`
+`Sometimes unable to run apps that contain binary modular inputs (like Splunk_TA_Stream) when my $SPLUNK_HOME/etc/apps directory is a volume.
+Executable shell scripts still work though.`

 This is due to the use of the `SYS_RAWIO` capability that is natively disallowed by Docker as a security measure.
 To get around this, you can run the container in "privileged mode", `--privileged` or there's a checkbox in your unRAID update container screen.
 The alternative would be only volumising the /local subdirectories of your apps.